This is some text inside of a div block.

 …and so many more.

-Anyone can become a changemaker
+Anyone can be a changemaker

 You don't have to be featured in a Nike commercial to call yourself a changemaker.
 Becoming a changemaker begins with setting an intention.

-Many of us know we want to make the world a better place, but we struggle to know exactly how to do it.
 We may think about our impact in everyday life: where we spend our money, how we travel, who and what we pay attention to.
-But with so many small ways to think about impact, we are sometimes left wondering if it’s enough or if we are concentrating our efforts to truly make a difference.
+But with so many small ways to think about impact, we are sometimes left wondering if it’s enough or if we are concentrating our efforts to truly make a difference long term.

 What change can I really make?

-• 🔍 Seeker: You’re in the process of finding your inspiration and seeking out your home for action.
+• Seeker 🔍 You’re in the process of finding your inspiration and seeking out your home for action.
 Now is a time for reading, listening, and reaching out to find the places where you can best share your time and resources.

 I’m proud that Givebutter has become a home for changemakers, a place made for connecting people with causes and connecting causes with their communities.
 I truly believe that the biggest reason we’ve grown as quickly as we have is that we make giving a fun, social, and significant experience.
 We believe that everyone should have access to the best tools to enact change, which is why we’re free for changemakers, easy for donors, and meaningful for everyone involved.